 - The postcard could have the logo on the address side and it would look more professional overall.

 Save the date postcards and reminders for events are other use cases where a small business might find MailChimp Postcards useful.

 If you’d like more design control or to integrate oversized postcards or letters with envelopes into your current marketing automation programs, Postalytics may be a good fit for your needs.

 But larger companies that have a large investment in their branding, or any company that wants to leverage the personalization capabilities of direct mail, should turn to their print and direct mail service providers.

-Please contact me if you have any questions about whether MailChimp Postcards might be right for you or if you’d like to discuss ideas to integrate direct mail into your digital marketing programs.
+Please contact us if you have any questions about how to improve your customers’ journeys by integrating direct mail into your digital marketing programs.